chronos-pramantha/orbital-cotwo-web/README.md

-# A micro-service example for publishing big-data
+# A micro-service example for big-geodata publishing

 This **Python** micro-service provides Web-based map clients with **geolocated Web-compliant data**.
 Data published by *NASA/JPL's Orbital Carbon Observatory*  mission can be then easily edited into a map for Web-browsers using popular map providers' API.